rasheedamir/fmu-core/README.md

 ###Running the Application

+##Add _'resources'_ directory to classpath in IntelliJ

+1. Click on the Project view or unhide it by clicking on the "1: Project" button on the left border of the window or by pressing Alt + 1
+2. Find your project or sub-module and click on it to highlight it, then press F4, or right click and choose "Open Module Settings"
+3. Click on the dependencies tab
+4. Click the "+" button on the right and select "Jars or directories..."
+5. Find your path and click OK
+6. In the dialog with "Choose Categories of Selected File", choose classes (even if it's properties), press OK and OK again

+You can now run your application and it will have the selected path in the classpath.

 ##As a "main" Java class
 From your IDE, right-click on the "Application" class at the root of your Java package hierarchy, and run it directly.
 You should also be able to debug it as easily.